Are you thinking of visiting Italy in June?

 Other Destinations With Kids In June

-- Lake Garda – Head to the theme parks!
+Lake Garda – Head to the theme parks!
 Book way in advance if you want to stay in a family resort after mid-June – they’re very popular with Italian and European families and they fill quickly.
 Check out my guide to Lake Garda with Kids.

-- Sicily – In June, kids will love beach time, being on Mt.
-Etna, exploring Siracusa, and sampling Modica’s strange chocolate.
+Sicily – In June, kids will love beach time, being on Mt.
+Etna, exploring Siracusa and Palermo, and sampling Modica’s strange chocolate.
 Read more about Visiting Palermo with Kids and Visiting Modica with Kids.

-- Puglia – Puglia beaches are kid-friendly and towns like Alberobello are fun for little ones to explore.
+Puglia and Matera – Puglia beaches are kid-friendly and towns like Alberobello are fun for little ones to explore.
 Read more about Visiting Matera with Kids.

 Destinations to Skip With Kids In June